milancermak/lambdacore/README.md

 The only necessary part to make a class compatible with the serializer is the `deserialized_types` variable.
 It's a mapping between the name of the attribute and the type it is (de)serialized to/from.
 It can also be another class, as long as it's `import`able.
 See the [test file](tests/test_serializer.py) for more (senseless) examples.
 The `attribute_map` serves as a translation map between the attribute names of the Python class and those used in the resulting dictionary (eventually JSON).

 For even greater convenience, I recommend using the great [attrs](http://attrs.org/) library to build your models.

-## Building & publishing the layer

-There are two shell scripts in the repo.
-First, `build_archive.sh` creates a `layer.zip` file that contains the files in the [necessary structure](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path) for the layer to work in Lambda.
-The second, `publish_layer.sh` is just an AWS CLI command that makes the layer available for use.